l-przybylka/l-przybylka/README.md

 🔭 I have finished my full-stack project in vanilla JS https://recipes-with-friends.onrender.com/.

+⚡ I'm really interested in AI and in how it can improve our lives.
+I've been using ChatGPT to help me solve problems at my current role.

 🌱 I’m currently buildiing a Watchlist app to save and rate your favourite movies and shows in REACT and Material UI.

 💬 Ask me about baking sourdough bread.